 learn, learnt, learnt

-2. Some verbs have one meaning when regular and a different meaning when irregular, for example the verb to hang:
+2. A few verbs have one meaning when regular and a different meaning when irregular, for example the verb to lie:

 3. The present tense of some regular verbs is the same as the past tense of some irregular verbs, for example the verbs to found and to find: